A Survey of Densest Subgraph Discovery on Large Graphs: Introduction

-In summary, many existing works have studied the DSD problem extensively from different aspects, and there is a lack of a systematic review and a comparative study among them, except for a few preliminary works \cite{gionis2015dense,farago2019search,lanciano2023survey} which are different from ours, as we will analyze later in Section \ref{sec:related-DSD}.
-To this end, in this paper we aim to provide a comprehensive review of works on {\em densest} subgraph discovery, which directly use the {\em edge-density} definition, or density definitions extended from it.
-There are many works on related concepts of $k$-core, $k$-truss, $k$-clique, $k$-edge connected component, etc~\cite{fang2020survey}.
-Given the volume of the body of work on DSD based on edge-density, other dense subgraph models such as $k$-core, etc will not be discussed in detail in this paper.
-An earlier version of this paper has been published in a tutorial of VLDB'2022~\cite{FangLM22}, which serves as a foundation for the present study.
+In summary, many existing works have studied the DSD problem extensively from different aspects, and there is a lack of a systematic review and a comparative study among them, except for a few preliminary works \cite{gionis2015dense,farago2019search,lanciano2023survey,zhou2024depth} which are different from ours, as we will analyze later in Section \ref{sec:related-DSD}.
+To this end, in this paper, we aim to provide a comprehensive review of works on {\em densest} subgraph discovery, which directly use the {\em edge-density} definition, or density definitions extended from it. { Our review covers representative results published up to January 2025.
+Works appearing after this cut-off are beyond the scope of the present survey. } There are many works on related concepts of $k$-core, $k$-truss, $k$-clique, $k$-ECC, etc~\cite{fang2020survey}.
+Given the volume of the body of work on DSD based on edge-density, such dense subgraph models will not be discussed in detail in this paper.
+An earlier version of this paper has been published in a tutorial of a previous conference~\cite{FangLM22}, which serves as a foundation for the present study. { We refer readers to a recent large-scale empirical study \cite{zhou2024depth}, which provides a systematic experimental comparison of representative algorithms for the original UDS and DDS problems under a unified framework. }

-The principal contributions of the paper are as follows: \begin{itemize} \item First, we classify existing DSD solutions according to the problem definitions and solutions, as shown in Table \ref{tab:models}.
-Specifically, we classify DSD problems into two categories: the original DSD and its variant problems.
-For each category, we review the representative works on undirected graphs, directed graphs, and other kinds of graphs, respectively. \item Second, we thoroughly analyze and compare the efficiency and effectiveness of different DSD problems from different angles, including the density definitions, and the algorithms' time complexities and theoretical approximation ratios. \item Third, we offer some insightful suggestions for future studies on DSD.
-This may give researchers new to DSD an understanding of the recent development on DSD, as well as a good starting point for new researchers to work on in this field. \end{itemize}

-The rest of this paper is organized as follows.
-In Section \ref{sec:problem}, we introduce the edge-density definition and formal definitions of DSD problems.
-In Sections \ref{sec:outlineUndirected}, \ref{sec:Directed}, and \ref{sec:Others}, we extensively review DSD solutions in each category.
-Section \ref{sec:comparison} analyze different density definitions and compare various DSD solutions.
-We review the related work in Section \ref{sec:related}.
-Finally, we present a list of future topics in Section \ref{sec:future} and conclude in Section \ref{sec:conclusion}.